abhinavdhall/deepfake/ACM_MM_2020/README.md

 For computing AUC score, run `python test.py` after executing the above command.

+# Reference
+If you use the code, please cite the paper -
+@inproceedings{chugh2020not,
+  title={Not made for each other-Audio-Visual Dissonance-based Deepfake Detection and Localization}, author={Chugh, Komal and Gupta, Parul and Dhall, Abhinav and Subramanian, Ramanathan}, booktitle={Proceedings of the 28th ACM international conference on Multimedia}, year={2020}
+}

 # Acknowledgements
 Thanks to the code available at https://github.com/TengdaHan/DPC and https://github.com/joonson/syncnet_python.